DOTA 2 Reborn Hardware Performance Benchmark

 nVidia GeForce 9600GT 512MB DDR3

 |Operating System / DirectX||Windows 7 SP1 64-bit,Windows 10 64-bit,|

 |Windows 7, DirectX 9.0c|

 For benchmarking the individual settings, we used Intel i5-3470 with boost on, AMD HD7750, and Kingston 8GB DDR3 1600MHz.
-For the rest of the tests, we switched between AMD R9 270 and GeForce 9600GT because the AMD HD 7750 died along the way, so take a closer look on each graphs.
-We also set “fps_max 500” at console to remove the 120fps limit even with Vsync off.
+For the rest of the tests, we switched between AMD R9 270 and GeForce 9600GT because the AMD HD 7750 died along the way, so take a closer look at each graph.
+We also set “fps_max 500” at the console to remove the 120fps limit even with Vsync off.

 Our benchmark sequence is 90 seconds long from a replay using FRAPS to get the frames per second.

 Unfortunately, we can’t use our previous benchmarking replay and compare the results because replays are not compatible with different engines – that is Source 1 and 2.

 Anti-aliasing on DOTA 2 works like FXAA, it removes the jaggies by blurring the edges.